Highly rotating viscous compressible fluids in presence of capillarity effects: Main hypotheses and results

-For these data, we are interested in studying the asymptotic behaviour of the corresponding solutions $\bigl(\rho_\veps\,,\,u_\veps\bigr)_\veps$ to system \eqref{eq:NSK+rot} for the parameter $\veps\ra0$.
+We are interested in studying the asymptotic behaviour of a family of weak solutions $\bigl(\rho_\veps\,,\,u_\veps\bigr)_\veps$ to system \eqref{eq:NSK+rot} for the parameter $\veps\ra0$.
 As we will see in a while (see Theorems \ref{th:sing-lim} and \ref{th:alpha=0}), one of the main features is that the limit-flow will be \emph{two-dimensional} and \emph{horizontal} along the plane orthogonal to the rotation axis.

 Then, let us introduce some notations to describe better this phenomenon.
 We will always decompose $x\in\Omega$ into $x=(x^h,x^3)$, with $x^h\in\R^2$ denoting its horizontal component.
 Analogously, for a vector-field $v=(v^1,v^2,v^3)\in\R^3$ we set $v^h=(v^1,v^2)$, and we define the differential operators $\nabla_h$ and $\div_{\!h}$ as the usual operators, but acting just with respect to $x^h$.
 Finally, we define the operator $\nabla^\perp_h\,:=\,\bigl(-\d_2\,,\,\d_1\bigr)$.